 In 2007, I founded an online community component of my website, Offbeat Bride.
-The goal was to give women planning nontraditional weddings a venue to network, share inspiration, and compare notes.
+The goal with the Offbeat Bride Tribe was to give people planning nontraditional weddings a venue to network, share inspiration, and compare notes.

 Inevitably, I knew some of the notes being compared would be frustration and anger.
 Planning any wedding can be a difficult process, but when you’re planning a non-traditional wedding, there’s the added challenge of family conflict and swimming upstream against cultural norms and traditions.

 I knew that I wanted to keep the community from spiraling into a cess-pool of negativity, but I couldn’t quite put my finger on why.
 “Let’s keep things constructive!”
 I’d shout into the growing storm of venting and rants.
 I worried that new members joining the community would be walking into the digital equivalent of a grumpy shouting match, and that instead of inspiration they’d be finding a chorus of people shouting “Everything suuuuucks!”